-IPEA provides personal advice to parliamentarians and their appointed staff on the use of parliamentary resources.
+IPEA provides personal advice to parliamentarians and their authorised staff on the use of parliamentary resources.
+Personal advice provides a clear answer on whether specific travel meets or does not meet the requirements of the PBR framework.
 Personal advice is available during Canberra business hours over the phone, in person or in writing.